mattreinsch/AegiSync/README.md

 #  AegiSync

-RefactorAI is an AI-powered DevSecOps assistant designed to identify and remediate security vulnerabilities in your code and pull requests — **before they hit production**.
+AegiSync is an AI-powered DevSecOps assistant designed to identify and remediate security vulnerabilities in your code and pull requests — **before they hit production**.

 Built with [Next.js](https://nextjs.org/), Firebase, and OpenAI, it integrates seamlessly with GitHub to provide **real-time PR scanning**, **on-demand static analysis**, and **AI-suggested fixes** — right in your browser.